wriggs12/wriggs12/README.md

 - 👋 Hi, I’m Winston Riggs.
 A student at Hunter College majoring in Computer Science.
 - 👀 I’m interested in data analysis and machine learning.
-- 🌱 I’m currently learning C++, data structures and algorithms, and the linux terminal.
+- 🌱 I’m currently learning C++, data structures, algorithms, and the linux terminal.
 - 📫 You can reach me @wriggs12@gmail.com

 <!---